 \section{Research Methodology}

-This section describes the research methodology adopted to support a systematic and reproducible methodological analysis of empirical studies in QST.
+This section describes the research methodology used to support a systematic, reproducible analysis of empirical studies in QST.
 We first define the \textbf{Research Questions (RQs)} that guide our analysis of how empirical QST studies are designed, conducted, and reported.
-We then introduce the process for collecting and analyzing the primary studies.
+We then introduce the process for collecting and analyzing primary studies.